Minimum 2:1 undergraduate honours degree in either a life science (including psychology) or a mathematical/physical science (including engineering).

 Please see our University website for the most up-to-date course information: https://www.sheffield.ac.uk/postgraduate/taught/courses

 Information for international students

-IELTS 7.0 with 7.0 in Writing and 6.0 in the other components, or equivalent.
+Overall IELTS score of 6.5 with 6.0 in the other components, or equivalent.

 Course contact details